360 Product Photography using Adobe Lightroom™

 3. Adjust Camera Settings – We suggest to shoot with camera in manual mode to ensure settings will be fixed for consistent exposure from shot to shot.
 Optimize camera settings to ensure for a color accurate result.
 This step may require users to shoot a few test shots (which can be done directly through Adobe Lightroom if required).1

 4. Set Focal Point – When shooting 360 Product Photography, we strongly suggest to shoot using a fixed focal point.
 Since Lightroom doesn’t support camera lens adjustments, users will do this step manually on the camera (switch into MF mode and set focal point by twisting focusing ring on the lens).

 This is the last step before entering the 360 product photography process.
 We suggest users start a new Tethered Capture session – this will help with cataloging and organizing images.
 Then capture a single image using the Capture button from the Tether Bar in Adobe Lightroom.
 Using this image, users can define the image editing & processing to be auto applied.
 Including:

-- Define Crop Markers (optional) – Users can pre-define a Crop that will be auto applied to all images in the capture sequence.
+A. Define Crop Markers (optional) – Users can pre-define a Crop that will be auto applied to all images in the capture sequence.

-- Define RAW Processing/ Image Editing – Adobe Lightroom includes a variety of editing and processing tools designed to optimize image exposure, colors and quality.
+B. Define RAW Processing/ Image Editing – Adobe Lightroom includes a variety of editing and processing tools designed to optimize image exposure, colors and quality.